unicode-org/message-format-wg/guidelines/goals.md

 The following is a list of potential goals which are explicitly excluded from the scope of the MFWG.

-  - Design a __general interchange format__ for storing and transferring translations.
+ 1. Design a _general interchange format_ for storing and transferring translations.
+Instead, ensure compatibility with the existing interchange formats.

-  - Support __all grammatical features of all languages__.
+ 2. Support _all grammatical features of all languages_.
+Instead, focus on features most commonly encountered in user interfaces, textual, graphical and spoken ones alike.

-  - Create an __automated engine__ capable of transforming parts of speech in a grammatically-correct fashion.
+ 3. Create an _automated engine_ capable of transforming parts of speech in a grammatically-correct fashion.
+Instead, allow interfacing with such automatic and non-automatic engines from within the data model.

-  - Create optimized and efficient __implementations of the standard__.
+ 4. Create optimized and efficient _implementations of the standard_.
+Instead, create specifications, compliance test suites, recommendations and good practices to support implementors.

-  - Build a __framework for localizing software__.
+ 5. Build a _framework for localizing software_.
+Instead, design the standard as a building block to be used by third parties to create localization frameworks.